ic-labs/django-icekit/docs/overview/at-a-glance.rst

 For more, take a look at our blog series on the `future of content management <https://interaction.net.au/blog/2015/future-content-management-part-1/>`_.

-Who uses ICEkit and GLAMkit?
+Who uses GLAMkit and ICEkit?
 ----------------------------
 ICEkit and GLAMkit are used by: